-***For details about all the found items I used to create my tablescape, keep scrolling!
+***For details about all the found items I used to create my Christmas table setting, keep scrolling!

 I bought these gold chargers from Hobby Lobby years ago at 50% off for $1.00 each.
 The crystal tea goblets were a gift and the green goblets were purchased from Dollar Tree in the spring for my Easter Table Setting.
 I used two different sets of linen napkins: I bought the green and white napkins from Chip and JoAnna Gaines’ line at Target in the spring.
 The other set is pink and gold and was purchased last year on clearance at West Elm for $4.
 I used my plain white plates, but added the loveliest paper dessert plates that I had purchased from Big Lots.
 The Christmas tree print is so lovely!!

-Originally I had envisioned brass candle holders all down the middle of the table, but I would have had to go out and buy them, and I just didn’t want to do that!
+Originally I had envisioned brass candle holders all down the middle of the table, but I would have had to go out and buy them.
+Honestly, I just didn’t want to do that!
 So I started looking around the house for items I could use to hold candles.
 I have a lot of these green glass bottles around and they looked like the perfect festive green!
-I also used votive candles and even placed a couple of them in another set of green goblets that my mom gave me…which she had collected from an Arby’s promotion years ago!!
+I also used votive candles and even placed a couple of them in another set of green goblets that my mom gave me.
+She collected an entire set of them from an Arby’s promotion years ago!!
 Haha!!!
 The candle sticks are from the Dollar Tree.
 They came in a set of 6 and are actually emergency candles that are supposed to last up to 4.5 hours…all for a dollar of course!

 I added a lot of random ornaments down the center of the table along with gold and silver beaded garland to tie everything together.
 Red and green will always be my favorite traditional colors for Christmas, but I love to add in all the colors and jewel tones.
 And of course, the more shimmer and glitter, the better!
 I love to purchase tons of these tiny glass ornaments after Christmas from Dollar General when they mark them down to 70-80% off.
 They are the easiest little gems to scatter over shelves and tabletops with the bedazzled jewels of Christmas cheer!

 I hope this inspires you to create beauty in your home and to usher in the gift of celebration, for your own heart and for the people you love!
-I pray that you (and I) will not feel pressured to create perfect moments (especially for Instagram…) but in creating beautiful moments, and to remember that these are the foreshadowings of things to come!
+I pray that you (and I) will not feel pressured to create perfect moments (especially for Instagram…) but in creating beautiful moments!
+May we remember that these are the foreshadowings of things to come!
 Here in the shimmer and glow of this season, we can steal little glimpses of the glories of heaven!